fallahn/xygine/tutorial/part_2/readme.md

 In the first part of the tutorial we created a basic menu using the `MyFirstState` project template.
-Continuing on from that we'll add a new state, `GameState`, to host the game play logic, before taking a look at xygine's `Director` class and `CommandSystem` class.
+Continuing on from that we'll add a new state, `GameState`, to host the game play logic, before taking a look at xygine's `CommandSystem` class.

 ### The Game State